Tame China inflation takes pressure off policymakers

 Inflation has fallen steadily from a three-year peak of 6.5 percent in July 2011 in response to a series of policy tightening steps and weakening economic activity.

-Full-year inflation for 2012 should come in about 2.7 percent, well below the government's 4 percent target, with economic growth around 7.8 percent, Yi Gang, deputy governor of the People's Bank of China, said in a speech at last week's annual meeting of the International Monetary Fund [ID:nL1E8LC2GU].
+Full-year inflation for 2012 should come in about 2.7 percent, well below the government's 4 percent target, with economic growth around 7.8 percent, Yi Gang, deputy governor of the People's Bank of China, said in a speech at last week's annual meeting of the International Monetary Fund.

 September marked the seventh straight month of producer price deflation, reflecting China's cooling growth and weak demand for its exports.
 The deflation has hurt corporate profits and underpins expectations that consumer inflation will stay tame in the coming months.